pierrepo/llm-practicals/content/prompts.md

 Jailbreaking a LLM is a technique that consists of designing a prompt to bypass the safety mechanisms of the LLM to reveal information it should not.

-[Gandalf](https://gandalf.lakera.ai/) is a web application that allows you to test your prompt injection skills by trying to force a LLM to reveal a password.
+[Gandalf](https://gandalf.lakera.ai/) is a web application that allows you to test your jailbreaking skills by trying to force a LLM to reveal a password.
 Give it a try.